 The financial statements of Company X have been prepared on the accrual basis of accounting that the Company uses for filing its federal income tax return, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America (GAAP).
-This basis differs from GAAP primarily because the Company expenses the cost of certain types of assets in accordance with Section 179 of the U.S. Internal Revenue Code (IRC).
+This basis differs from GAAP primarily because the Company expenses the cost of certain types of assets in accordance with IRC Section 179.
 GAAP requires that such assets be capitalized and expensed over their estimated useful lives.